 To update, simply click on either one of these icons to see details about the update(s) and proceed with their installation.

 While an update to the Rocsktor package itself will also be listed among system updates, only clicking the upward facing arrow next to Rockstor’s version will actually update the Rockstor package.

 This allows you to choose to only update what you want:

 all system updates bar the Rockstor package: WiFi-like icon

 only the Rockstor package: upward facing arrow next to Rockstor’s version

 Alternatively, for advanced users only, one can update from the Command Line Interface (CLI).
 In Rockstor 4 “Built on openSUSE”, the procedure is as follows:

 To update the Rockstor package only:

 [root@localhost ~]# zypper update rockstor

-The entire Rockstor 4 system including all upstream updates.
-Our login message has a reminder of these commands:
+To update the entire Rockstor 4 system including all upstream updates (note that our shell login message has a reminder of these commands):